 I hope people will remember what a wonderful woman she was all of her life.
 I never met a kinder, gentler, more selfless person.
 She helped start Betel with my father.
 It started in my parents’ living room in 1985, and now has almost 2,300 addicts living in the program in over 20 countries around the world.
 It has been going for over 25 years and has helped hundreds of thousands of people.
 My mother was a saint, if ever there was one.

 I’ve attached a picture of the drug center in its early days in 1985.

 Here is an article about my parents from my mother’s home town newspaper. link

 I want to remember my mother as she was all her life.
 She was happy, loving, kind and made everyone around her better.
 She was a mother to the men and women in the drug rehab center.
 When she died 1,500 people packed into the church to attend her memorial service, and the drug rehab center streamed it live for those who couldn’t come.
 Over a thousand people logged in to watch the service around the world.
 She had touched more lives than she ever knew.

 I don’t want to push my mother’s memory away because it is painful.

 I don’t want to see other young men and women commit suicide due to anti-depressants, or sons and daughters get a phone call early in the morning.

-If you can, please read The Emperor’s New Drugs, and give it to a friend.
+If you can, please read The Emperor’s New Drugs, Cracked and The Anatomy of an Epidemic and give them to a friend.
 Consider that the very best alternatives to depression are not an easy prescription of anti-depressants.
+They involve social support and counseling.
 Studies show that physical exercise coupled with Cognitive Behavioral Therapy beats other treatments.
 The side effects are better health, not suicide.